API Manager

 Definition

-Inside the API-Led Connectivity model, API Manager sits in front of every System, Process, and Experience API.
-Each API is registered, a policy bundle is applied (typically rate limit plus auth plus an SLA tier), and consumer applications request access by signing up for a Client ID and Secret.
-Consumer activity is tracked through Contracts.
-The result is a clear audit trail: which consumers called which APIs, when, how many times, and whether they hit limits.
-Without API Manager, run-time governance falls to ad hoc enforcement inside each implementation, which scales poorly and produces inconsistent behaviour across the integration estate.
+In the API-Led Connectivity model, API Manager sits in front of every System, Process, and Experience API.
+Each API is registered, a policy bundle is applied, and consumer applications request access by signing up for a client ID and secret.
+That access is recorded as a contract, often tied to an SLA tier.
+The result is a clear audit trail of which consumers called which APIs, how often, and whether they hit their limits.
+Without it, run-time governance falls to ad hoc checks inside each implementation.

 Policies, the core enforcement primitive